QunQunQunQun/qunqunqunqun.github.io/_pages/about.md

 I have been trained to be proficient when working remotely, while dealing with complex projects and strict deadlines.
 During my career, I learned how to collaborate well with cross-functional partners including product managers and engineers.
 As well as, I am used to combining my versatile experience with my ability to connect with people in order to create the best work environment with my team.

+When I’m not lost in my Figma files, you can find me learning new jazz chords on the guitar!
 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.